daviddias99/computer-graphics-feup-laig/README.md

 ---
 **Project 2**

 **Description:** The second project built upon the first one and introduced new concepts such as keyframe animations, render to texture using GLSL shaders and 3D surfaces using NURBS.
+More info on the assignment `2nd_Project/docs/proj2_specification.pdf`.

 **Technologies:** WebGL, Javascript, GLSL Shaders